osmbe/website/content/posts/2019-04-28-workshop-ghent-02.en.md

 When this is done, we'll get out the computers and try to modify OsmAnd to your personal needs.
 I'll explain how to change rendering and routing parameters - the app will be just for you.
 (E.g. allow routing over 'de knippen' where you have access, avoid roads with cobblestones, avoid unlit roads, ...)

 **Important: OsmAnd works both on Android and iPhone.
-Modifying OsmAnd only works on Androids though - unless your iPhone is jailbroken**
+Modifying OsmAnd only works on Androids though - unless your iPhone is jailbroken.**

 This workshop is part of newline - a yearly conference by Hackerspace Ghent.
 All information on newline can be found here: <http://hackerspace.gent/landing/newline.php>